 Why is pricing important for business anyway?
 Pricing isn’t just about covering your costs; it’s a powerful tool that influences your revenue generation, profit margin, and overall success.
 Your pricing strategy reflects your brand’s value proposition.
 A premium price can signal high quality, while a budget-friendly price might attract price-sensitive customers.

 Think about it: a local bakery might charge a premium for artisan bread made with organic ingredients, while a larger supermarket might offer a cheaper, mass-produced loaf.
 Both are serving different customer segments with different expectations.
-It’s also important to understand the supply and demand and how it can effect your pricing decisions.
+It’s also important to understand the supply and demand and how it can affect your pricing decisions.

 Fundamental Pricing Methods: A Detailed Look